canonical/ubuntu-pro-client/dev-docs/tutorial/contribute_docs.md

 [Read The Docs](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest).

-When a pull request with documentation improvements or new content is related to not-yet-released features, it should target the current development branch.
-Fixes, improvements, and content for existing features can target the `docs` branch directly, so they are published immediately after the pull request is merged.
+When a pull request with documentation improvements or new content is related to not-yet-released features, it should target the `docs` branch but stay in a Draft state until the documented feature is released.
+Fixes, improvements, and content or existing features can target the `docs` branch directly, so they are published immediately after the pull request is merged.

 Internal documentation is kept on the current development branch in the `dev-docs` directory.